MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-805.md

 ## What's new in the 8.0.5 installer

-Version 8.0.5 includes updated installers for deploying R Server in fewer steps, enabled in part by a slipstream installation of **Microsoft R Open for R server** that comes with most of its dependencies built into the package.
-Version 8.0.5 has fewer post-install configuration requirements, and also includes the Generally Available (GA) version of rxSpark.
+Version 8.0.5 includes updated installers for deploying R Server in fewer steps, enabled in part by a slipstream installation of **Microsoft R Open for R server** that comes with most dependencies built into the package.
+Version 8.0.5 has fewer post-install configuration requirements.
+It also marks the transition of Spark support from Public Preview to General Availability (GA).
 If you have an older version of R and would like to upgrade, see [Uninstall Microsoft R Server to upgrade to a newer version](rserver-install-uninstall-upgrade.md) for instructions.

 A summary of setup tasks for version 8.0.5 is as follows: